Annabel Stratton registered MBACP (accredited): Adults, Young People, Couples

 Are you feeling stressed, anxious, angry, depressed, overwhelmed?
 It might feel as if you are alone struggling with your difficulties but this is where I might be able to help you.
 Many of us experience difficult times at some point during our lives and this is when it can be invaluable to talk to a counsellor like me.
 Together we can talk through what is concerning you and this can help you to either resolve difficulties or gain a better understanding of what is going on for you.

 Depression, anxiety and panic attacks, anger management, addictions, self-harm, bereavement and loss, obsessive compulsive disorders, suicidal thoughts, relationship difficulties and more are among the many issues that I have helped clients to address.
-I worked at York Mind for a number of years which gave me considerable experience with mental health problems.
+I worked at York Mind for a number of years which gave me considerable experience working with mental health problems.

 As an accredited therapist (with a background in nursing), I have a great deal of experience and can offer you the opportunity to come and talk through whatever is concerning you, in the knowledge that it is in complete confidence and without fear of judgement.
 In a gentle and compassionate way, and at your own pace, I can help explore what is causing you distress and enable you to understand what is going on for you.
 Together, we can then look at ways in which you might manage these problems and perhaps look for solutions to help you move forward.

 Counselling can enable you to resolve difficulties, help to improve self-confidence and lead to living a more satisfying and fulfilling life.
 Lasting and meaningful change can come about through the counselling process.